The Effect of Different Breadcrumbs on Meatloaf

 3. Coconut Flour

 I had very high hopes for coconut flour, but it definitely fell flat; this was easily the worst batch.
 The coconut flour imparted a small but noticeable coconut flavor and a slight hint of sweetnesss; neither in a good way though.
 This was also easily the driest loaf.
-My guess is the coconut flour sucked up all the liquid, so while very little leaked out of the loaf, it was very dry to eat, like a protien baked good with too much whey.
+My guess is the coconut flour sucked up all the liquid, so while very little leaked out of the loaf, it was very dry to eat, like a protein baked good with too much whey.
 Cold was even worse, it was very dry.
 This one felt the most bready of the 4, it could have been a meat based slice of bread (it is a loaf after all lmao).
 It’s still decent food, and would work on a sandwich without totally falling apart, but not my best work.
 3/10

 4. Unflavored Casein Protein Powder